TheAmeliaDeWitt/Glowstone-1/docs/CONTRIBUTING.md

-# Glowstone is an OPEN Open Source Project
+# Limestone and the KilnAPI is an OPEN Open Source Project

 ## What?